With home loan rates low now might be a good time to fix. We explain the pros and cons of fixed and variable loans.

 - Are you happy keeping your property for the length of the fixed term?
 A lot can happen in the space of a year, let alone five.
 Keep in mind that if you exit a fixed home loan, you can be liable for break costs which can cost thousands.
 If you’re thinking of selling your property in the short term, a fixed rate home loan might not be the best choice for you, as you might be required to pay these break costs.

-This is linked to the question above.
 The length of time you fix for should take into account your lifestyle choices, such as whether you intend to sell your property over the course of the next few years, and whether or not you intend to put more of your income towards making loan repayments.

 Economic information should also have a bearing on how long you fix for.
 If many leading economists believe rates will rise within the year, there’s a good possibility that this could happen.
 In reality, forecasting rates is difficult and depends on a range of complex factors, meaning it’s never completely reliable.